WebGuyzOS/lexicon-arcore/README.md

 5. Deploy to an Android device

+ - Use the ARCore scene included in this repo
  - Be sure to accept the microphone permission
  - Find a surface before creating objects